Lumen Programs: Roles and Responsibilities

 Consultation

-The complexity of the combined program proposal form has the potential to be confusing.
-Programs are encouraged to consult with school/college academic planners (as applicable) and DAPIR early in the process to help answer questions and minimize duplicated efforts in completing the proposal.
-It is much easier to have multiple parties work collaboratively on a proposal prior to submitting it to workflow than it is to have proposals rolled back once in workflow.
+Programs should consult with their school/college academic planners (as applicable) and DAPIR early in the process to help answer questions and minimize duplicated efforts in completing the proposal.
+It's easier collaboratively early on in the proposal process than after submitting it to workflow.

 Workflow Step Tasks and Responsibilities